Privacy laws of the United States: False light

 False light is a legal term that refers to a tort concerning privacy that is similar to the tort of defamation.
-For example, the privacy laws in the United States include a non-public person's right to privacy from publicity which puts them in a false light to the public.
+For example, the privacy laws in the United States include a non-public person's right to privacy from publicity which creates an untrue or misleading impression about them.
 A non-public person's right to privacy from publicity is balanced against the First Amendment right of free speech.

 False light laws are "intended primarily to protect the plaintiff's mental or emotional well-being".
 If a publication of information is false, then a tort of defamation might have occurred.
 If that communication is not technically false but is still misleading, then a tort of false light might have occurred.

 The specific elements of the Tort of false light vary considerably even among those jurisdictions which do recognize this tort.
 Generally, these elements consist of the following: